squ94wk/qmk_firmware/readme.md

     Matching one removes it from the history stack.
     Thus, subsequent magic presses can close entire sequences typed previously, like `"[[ "$(` with `)"]]"`.
     In an IDE scenario with auto-closing brackets, this also makes for smooth typing over closing brackets without thinking about what bracket it is.

+## Smart word

+This mode is like caps word on steroids.
+The idea isn't new by any means.
+When entering the mode, the behavior depends on the next key pressed:

+- Alpha key: CAPS_WORD
+- Space: pascalCase
+- Delimiter (`/`, `-`, `_`): path/mode, kebap-case, snake_case
+- Number: keep number layer active (great for IPs etc.)